ChrstphrHll/npc_gen/students/Santyeg Kuskyn.md

 ---
 ### Description
 - 1st year Elf Rouge in Fiesn
-- straight dirty blonde hair that's loose around the shoulders, Hazel eyes, and Brown skin
+- shoulder length curly auburn hair that's put up, Hazel eyes, and Brown skin
 - Is Self-critical and Cute, and has Humane as their ideal

 ### Organizations